On the Interpolation Error of Nonlinear Attention versus Linear Regression: Main Technical Results

-\Cref{lem:linearization_K_X} shows that the nonlinear kernel matrix $\K_\X$ can be decomposed as the sum of: \begin{enumerate} \item a symmetric noisy-only random kernel matrix $\K_N$;\footnote{The noise-only kernel matrix $\K_N$ is known in the literature as a \emph{random inner-product kernel matrix}~\citep{cheng2013random,fan2019spectral,kammounCovarianceDiscriminativePower2023}, with connections to single-hidden-layer (random) neural networks~\citep{pennington2017nonlinear,benigni2019eigenvalue}.} and \item a low-rank, asymmetric informative matrix (rank at most three), whose structure depends on the interaction between the signal $\bmu$ and Attention weights $\w_K, \w_Q$, and on the nonlinearity $f$ only via its first Hermite coefficient $a_1 = \EE[\xi f(\xi)], \xi \sim \NN(0,1)$. \end{enumerate} Note that under \Cref{def:signal_plus_noise}, the input matrix $\X = \bmu \y^\top + \Z$ also admits a rank-one signal-plus-noise decomposition.
-As such, the matrix of interest $ \K_\X^\top \X^\top \X \K_\X/n$ can be approximated, per \Cref{lem:linearization_K_X}, as the sum of some full-rank and low-rank matrices.
+\Cref{lem:linearization_K_X} shows that the nonlinear kernel matrix $\K_\X$ can be decomposed as the sum of: \begin{enumerate}[leftmargin=*] \item a symmetric noisy-only random kernel matrix $\K_N$;\footnote{The noise-only kernel matrix $\K_N$ is known in the literature as a \emph{random inner-product kernel matrix}~\citep{cheng2013random,fan2019spectral,kammounCovarianceDiscriminativePower2023}, with connections to single-hidden-layer (random) neural networks~\citep{pennington2017nonlinear,benigni2019eigenvalue}.} and \item a low-rank, asymmetric informative matrix (rank at most three), whose structure depends on the interaction between the signal $\bmu$ and Attention weights $\w_K, \w_Q$, and on the nonlinearity $f$ only via its first Hermite coefficient $a_1 = \EE[\xi f(\xi)], \xi \sim \NN(0,1)$. \end{enumerate}

-In the following result, we focus on the full-rank (and noise-only) part of the Attention matrix and derive a Deterministic Equivalent for its resolvent, the proof of which is given in \Cref{subsec:proof_of_prop:DE_resovlent_noise}.
+In the following result, we focus on the noise-only part of the Attention matrix and derive a Deterministic Equivalent for its resolvent, the proof of which is given in \Cref{subsec:proof_of_prop:DE_resovlent_noise}.